 Located at the point where granite and limestone bedrocks collide, the farm is a tapestry of mixed forest, rocky ridges, and meadows that lead down to the Salmon River.
-We have around a half-acre under cultivation, where we grow a diverse mix of vegetables and herbs.
-The gardens are surrounded by 20 acres of old hayfields that are home to foxes, birds, snakes and countless insects.
+In 2023 there will be around a half-acre under cultivation, where I grow a diverse mix of vegetables and herbs.
+The berry patch is growing slowly but surely!
+And this spring the orchard will be expanded.